aiven/devportal/docs/products/flink/concepts/flink-features.rst

 Interactive queries
 -------------------
-The interactive query feature in Aiven for Apache Flink allows you to preview the data of a Flink table or job without outputting the rows to a sink table such as Kafka.
+The interactive query feature in Aiven for Apache Flink allows you to preview the data of a Flink table or job without outputting the rows to a sink table such as Apache Kafka®.
 This can be useful for testing and debugging purposes, as it allows you to quickly and easily see the data that is being processed by your Flink application.

 Built-in data flow integration with Aiven for Apache Kafka®
 -----------------------------------------------------------